 Mary Carillo serves a correspondent for NBC’s coverage of the Olympic Games and analyst for NBC’s tennis coverage.
-Carillo finished her 12th Olympic assignment overall and her ninth with NBC as a correspondent for the 2014 Olympic Winter Games in Sochi, Russia.
+Carillo finished her 14th Olympic assignment overall and her 11th with NBC as a correspondent for the 2018 Olympic Winter Games in PyeongChang, South Korea.

-Carillo’s previous Olympic roles include hosting NBC’s late night Olympic coverage and working as a correspondent at the 2012 London Olympics where she also called the women’s gold medal tennis match between Serena Williams and Maria Sharapova, the 2010 Vancouver Olympics and 2008 Beijing Olympics.
+Carillo’s previous Olympic roles include serving as a correspondent and tennis analyst at the 2016 Rio Olympics, working as a correspondent at the 2012 London Olympics, where she also called the women’s gold medal tennis match between Serena Williams and Maria Sharapova, and more.
 At the 2006 Winter Games in Torino, Carillo hosted Olympic Ice, a daily figure skating show on USA Network.
 At the 2004 Athens Games, Carillo earned critical praise in her debut as a full-time Olympic host on Bravo’s coverage in addition to anchoring USA Network’s live, Grand Slam-style coverage of the tennis gold medal finals.
 During NBC’s coverage of the 2002 Salt Lake Winter Games, Carillo served as the reporter at Utah Olympic Park, where she covered the bobsled, luge and skeleton competitions.
 Her comment that men’s doubles luge is “like a bar bet gone bad” was recognized as “line of the year” in many sports television columns.
 In addition, Carillo’s work co-hosting the 2002 Closing Ceremony alongside Dan Hicks earned her critical acclaim.

 Carillo served as a tennis analyst in both Sydney (2000) and Atlanta (1996) and as the skiing reporter for CBS’ coverage in Nagano (1998), Lillehammer (1994) and Albertville (1992).
 She made her NBC broadcast debut as an analyst for the 1996 Family Circle Magazine Cup tennis event.